juwatow/neebyo-org/about/index.md

 African disadvantaged communities using technology to solve some of their problems.

 ### Strategy
-Empower youth in disadvantaged communities to regularly participate in coding programs like Technovation by taking care of the heavy lifting (facilitate access to laptops, internet, IT Support, communication and collaboration tools).
+Empower youth in disadvantaged communities to regularly participate in coding programs like [Technovation](https://www.technovation.org/) by taking care of the heavy lifting (facilitate access to laptops, internet, IT Support, coaches and mentors, learning resources, communication and collaboration tools).

 ### Goals
 - Increase the proportion of youth from disadvantaged communities who participate in coding programs like Technovation every year.